jseale-asapp/flambe/docs/understanding/component.rst

         input_size: 256
         output_size: 10

-Loading and dumping objects can be done using ``flambe.compile.yaml`` module.
+Loading and dumping objects can be done using the ``flambe.compile.yaml`` module.

 .. code-block:: python
     :linenos: